antaisylvia/Portfolio/README.md

 *A glimpse of some of the projects I've been working on.*

-**How i Made An Analysis report on how DONALD TRUMP Won The 2024 US Presidential Election.**
+** An Analysis report on how DONALD TRUMP Won The 2024 US Presidential Election.**
 ![image](assets/Screenshot 2024-12-03 114415.png)

 The sinking of the Titanic is one of the most infamous shipwrecks in history.